Unlikely intersections and the Chabauty-Kim method over number fields: Introduction

 To describe how such unlikely interesections can occur, consider the case of the product of $\mathbb{P}^1 -\{ 0 ,1,\infty\}$ with itself, with co-ordinate functions $z_1 ,z_2 $.
 Then the Coleman functions $\log (z_1 )-\log (z_2 )$ and $\log (1-z_1 )-\log (1-z_2 )$ are independent, in a suitable sense, but their common zero set is not codimension 2, as it contains the diagonal.
 The zero locus is not Zariski dense, however.
 A rather complicated way of seeing this is to observe that, on any positive dimensional component of the zero locus, $\frac{dz_1 }{z_1 }-\frac{dz_2 }{z_2 }$ and $\frac{dz_1 }{1-z_1 }-\frac{dz_2 }{1-z_2 }$ are colinear.
 Hence such a component must be contained in the subspace

 In this paper we show that unlikely intersections of this form are, in some sense, the only thing that can go wrong.
-More precisely, in Proposition \ref{unlikely_intersection} we prove the following Ax--Schanuel-type statement for iterated integrals: if the dimension of the zero set of a set of iterated integral functions on a smooth geometrically connected quasi-projective variety is `smaller than expected', then this zero set is not Zariski dense in the subvariety.
+More precisely, in Proposition \ref{unlikely_intersection} we prove the following Ax--Schanuel-type statement for iterated integrals: if the codimension of the zero set of a set of iterated integral functions on a smooth geometrically connected quasi-projective variety is `smaller than expected', then this zero set is not Zariski dense in the subvariety.
 The method of proof is an elaborate version of the example above, inspired by Ax's original proof of the Ax--Schanuel theorem for tori and abelian varieties.
+A similar strategy is used by Bl\'azquez-Sanz, Casale, Freitag and Nagloo \cite{BSCFN}, where a stronger and vastly more general Ax--Schanuel type theorem is proved used a suitable nonabelian generalisation of Ax's proof.
+Indeed, their work, specialised to the specific context of unipotent connections on products of curves, gives an elegant conceptual explanation for some of the more elaborate (and apparently unmotivated) calculations in section \ref{sec:the_beef}.
+Although their argument is phrased in the language of connections on principal bundles for varieties over the complex numbers, standard arguments show their results imply unlikely intersection results for Coleman integrals.
+This will be pursued further in a subsequent work.